NREL-Sienna/InfrastructureSystems.jl/docs/src/dev_tools/components_and_container.md

 ## Component container

-InfrastructureSystems provides the `SystemData` struct to store a collection of components.
+`InfrastructureSystems.jl` provides the `SystemData` struct to store a collection of components.

 It is recommended but not required that you include this struct within your own